koara-kuma/koara-kuma/README.md

-### Hello I am Shelby, I am 16 and currently still in highschool!!!
+### Hello I am Shelby

+I am 16 and currently still in highschool!!!
 I am currently attending the Governor's Honors Program this summer as a CS major :).
 My current goal is to get a job related to software development.
 If you have any questions feel free to reach out to me my discord is miloval.
 Have a good day!

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,python,discord,atom,bots,git,github)](https://skillicons.dev)